THE PREMIER MARKETPLACE FOR REAL GEMS

 Hemimorphite Gemstone: Properties, Meanings, Value & More

-Keep reading to learn all there is to know about hemimorphite's uses, meanings, prices, and more in our Hemimorphite Gemstone Guide.
+Today, we’re using that knowledge to teach you all there is to know about hemimorphite's uses, properties, meanings, prices, and more.

 hemimorphite gemstone

-Hemimorphite’s name derives from the Greek hemi meaning "half" and morph for "shape."
-This is an homage to the gem’s unique shape: one end is rather blunt, dominated by a pedion (single face), while the other is more pointed and pyramidal.
-It’s such an unusual quality that hemimorphite’s discoverer highlighted it in the mineral’s name.
+Hemimorphite’s name derives from Greek hemi meaning "half" and morph for "shape."
+This is an homage to the gem’s unique terminations: one end is rather blunt, dominated by a pedion (single face), while the other is more pointed and pyramidal.

 Hemimorphite Specifications & Characteristics